tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/购买指南/购买弹性集群/资源规格_intl_en.md

 > - The resource specifications indicate the maximum amount of resources available for containers in a pod.
 > - The following tables list the supported CPU and GPU specifications.
 Ensure that allocated resources do not exceed the supported specifications.
 > - The total amount of resources specified by Request for all the containers in a pod cannot exceed the maximum pod specification.
-> - The total amount of resources specified by Request for all the containers in a pod cannot exceed the maximum pod specification.
+> - The amount of resources specified by Limit for any container in a pod cannot exceed the maximum pod specification.

 ## CPU Specifications